open/close all folders

-- Having a beard as a woman is an actual medical condition known as "hirsutism" and is caused by a higher-than-normal level of male hormones, which itself can have a number of causes (some of them quite serious).
+- Having a beard as a woman can be a symptom of an actual medical condition known as "hirsutism" and is caused by a higher-than-normal level of male hormones, which itself can have a number of causes (some of them quite serious).

 - Many women with normal male hormone levels also have moustaches, albeit thin ones.
 It tends to be more obvious on those with naturally dark and/or thick hair.

 - Female rulers of Egypt (such as Cleopatra) used to wear the same royal attributes as the males when performing their official duties; which includes a stylized fake beard.